Hornbill-Docs/esp-config/esp-config/email/adding-an-email-domain.md

 Origin IP Address
 The origin IP that should be specified in any such firewall rules is one of the following and is dependent on the location of your instance.
 You should have both the Primary and Secondary IP for your geographical area:

-Europe: - 87.117.243.10 OR 212.71.225.67 (If you are a UK or European customer, your instance will be located in our European data centre and any outbound mail will originate from here)
+Europe: - 87.117.243.10 OR 212.71.225.67 (If you are a UK or European customer, your instance will be located in our European data center and any outbound mail will originate from here)
-North America: - 69.174.249.200 OR 64.34.188.200 (If you are a North American or Canadian customer, your instance will be located in our North American data centre and any outbound mail will originate from here)
+North America: - 69.174.249.200 OR 64.34.188.200 (If you are a North American or Canadian customer, your instance will be located in our North American data center and any outbound mail will originate from here)
-(More information about our data centres can be found in our FAQ: Hornbill Data Centres.
+(More information about our data centers can be found in our FAQ: Hornbill Data Centers.
 If you are unable to find the answer you're looking for, please head over to the Hornbill forums and start a discussion).

 The origin IP addresses are also contained in the "Email Integration Information" communication sent from your Product Specialist at the beginning of the Switch On.